DWI Frequently Asked Questions

 How much you pay for an attorney depends on too many factors to list here.
-Proper defense of DWI involves a great deal of valuable time and efforts, so don’t expect a low price.
+Proper defense of DWI involves a great deal of valuable time and effort, so don’t expect a low price.
 If you want the “lowest-priced” attorney you can find to hold your hand as you plead guilty, the phrase “you get what you pay for” comes to mind.

-If you take the case to trial, you may lose, but you have a chance to win; pleading guilty means a 100% chance you will lose.
+If you take the case to trial, you may lose, but you have a chance to win; pleading guilty for a conviction means a 100% chance you will lose.
 Probation is not guaranteed after losing a jury trial, but most misdemeanor DWI cases result in probation, even after jury trial.
 Your individual case needs to be assessed on its particular facts, and that requires in-depth review of information.

 You have the ultimate decision as to whether you take your case to trial, and you should carefully weigh all the facts with your lawyer before making that decision.
 Without knowing details of your case, it is impossible to intelligently answer whether you should take your case to trial.